amabdulr/CNWG/ReviewYourChunks.md

 - **Header:**
   Begin with a title (formatted per the Title Rules) followed by the information type in bold:
   ## {{Title (following Task Title Rules)}} (Task)
+  - **Short Description:** Create a 1–2 sentence short description (20–50 words) for the task provided.
+Start with “Learn how to…” or “Use this procedure to…”.
 - **Ordered Steps:**
   Present the task instructions as a clear, ordered list of step commands.
 Each step should follow the Step Command Formula if applicable.
 - **Grouping:**